ifjorissen/math385/README.md

 #####Isabella Jorissen
 #####2.16.15

+##2.19.15:
+Half edge structure seems to be implemented correctly.
+I should probably write some tests for this. getNeighbors() enabled for neighbors which share an edge.
+See screencap `sphereNeighbor.png`

+##2.18.15:
+To do: projection using glFrustum instead of glOrtho
+* implement the half edges edge.twin.face & edge.twin.next (done!)
+*port this baby over to webGL

 ##UPDATES as of 2.16.15:
 ###Known Bugs:

   * If facets start at 1 instead of 0, you need to subtract 1 in the readObjFile function in objects.py
   * The sphere, torus, and cylinder have holes since the range is not inclusive in the outer loop
   * the click event does not correctly find the intersection of the facet and the ray due to improper calculations going into the xscreen, yscreen -> projection
+  * Numpy format handler module is not loaded in from opengl accelerate

 ###To Do:
   * Fix known bugs